rogerburton/curiosity/content/documentation/scenarios.md

 The test suite of Curiosity contains the following scenarios (those are clickable links).
-For each scenario, it is possible to view all the states resulting of each of the commands the execute.
+For each scenario, it is possible to view all the states resulting of each of the commands the scenario executes.

 <!--# include virtual="/partials/scenarios" -->